My Meat-based Diet Journey: From Ranch to Carnivore

 - Fewer aches and pains

 - Stable blood sugar

-As of December, 2017 I’ve been carnivore about 5 days a week and just low carb the other two days since September 15, 2017.
+As of December 2017, I’ve been Carnivore about five days a week and just low carb the other two days since September 15, 2017.
 Weight down 15 pounds.
-After a month my sister, who is in charge of a dialysis unit, told me I’d lost my visceral fat.
-She said that’s the mid section fat.
-I could tell it by clothes fitting looser.
+After a month, my sister, who is in charge of a dialysis unit, told me I’d lost my visceral fat.
+She said that’s the mid-section fat.
+I could tell it by my clothes fitting looser.

 In the gym, I’m lifting heavier than I ever have.

 Results are not typical.
 All viewers of this content, especially those taking prescription or over-the-counter medications, should consult their physicians before beginning any nutrition, supplement or lifestyle program.